In case of an emergency, please call 911 first, and then notify the Tournament Director

 9. PERMITTED FISHING METHODS

 All bass must be caught alive and in a conventional sporting manner.
-Only artificial lures may be used, with the exception of pork trailers and biodegradable soft baits.
+Only artificial lures may be used, except for pork trailers and biodegradable soft baits.
 Only one fishing rod per contestant may be used at a time.
 Trolling as a method of fishing is strictly prohibited.
 All bass caught while sight-fishing must be hooked inside the mouth.
+No portable platforms or ladders may be used.
 Alabama Rigs, A-Rigs, and Umbrella Rigs are allowed for use in Collegiate Bass Trail of Texas tournaments.

 10. PERMITTED FISHING LOCATIONS AND BOUNDARIES